 Cell phones and other electronic devices may be used as a student resource at the discretion of the faculty member and/or clinical site.
 Taking unauthorized photographs in clinical settings is strictly prohibited, as use of any personal electronic device to store/ enter any type of patient information is a violation of the Healthcare Information Portability Accessibility Act of 1996 (HIPAA).

+Cell phones and other electronic devices may not be audible in the classroom.
+If your phone rings during class, you will be asked to leave and not return.
+Personal texting in class is prohibited.
 Using devices to screen capture or cheat on tests and papers is a violation of the Honor Code.

 Violation of any of these policies may lead to a grade of F and/or dismissal from the program.
 Students violating the policy will be referred to the program director.
 Students are expected to conduct themselves in a manner which promotes a collegiate learning environment.
 Behaviors and attitudes which disrupt the learning environment will not be tolerated.

-Professional Meetings
+Required Professional Meetings

-To enhance professional development and networking, dietetic students are encouraged to attend several professional meetings.
+To enhance professional development and networking, dietetic students are expected to attend several professional meetings including the district and state dietetic association meetings and others to be determined.
 Students will be released from class or supervised practice to attend the required meetings, which should be documented on the professional activity logs.
 Travel is the responsibility of the student; costs related to travel (gas, meals, lodging, etc.) should be considered in anticipating program expenses.